Information for Presenters

 Regular papers are allocated a maximum 20 minute time slot for presentation, plus 5 minutes for questions.
 Changeovers between presenters will take place during these 5 minutes.
 Presenters and session chairs will be required to ensure that the changeovers between presentations goes as smoothly and efficiently as possible in order to keep to the schedule for the session.
 Presenters will have access to standard AV equipment.
 Personal computers can be used for presentations, but we require presenters to bring any special connectors necessary.

-The list of oral sessions, presentations and session chairs can be found in the conference schedule.
+The list of oral sessions, presentations and session chairs can be found in the Conference Programme.

 Please be diligent in checking that your presentation works with no technical hitches in the location where you are to present.

-Please make sure you meet up with the chair of your session and fellow presenters 10 minutes before the session is due to start, at the location for the session.
+Please make sure you meet up with the chair of your session and fellow presenters 10-15 minutes before the session is due to start.
 Be aware that session chairs have been asked to make sure that each session starts promptly on time.

 If you are not the first presenter in your session, you should go to the front of the room and set up your presentation as soon as the previous presenter starts taking questions.
 This is to ensure a smooth transition between presentations.
 Please however do not start to show your slides until the question and answers for the previous presenter are completely finished.

 Each presentation is allowed up to 20 minutes presentation time, plus 5 minutes for questions.
-The session chair will warn you when you are within 5 and then 2 minutes of the end of your 20 minutes presentation time.
+The session chair will warn you when you are within 5, 2 and then 1 minutes from the end of your 20 minutes presentation time.

 If you should finish before the end of your 20 minutes, this is not a problem.
 Session chairs have been asked in these circumstances to proceed to questions for your presentation.
 Note that if this should happen with presenter’s earlier in your session, it might mean that your presentation time is slightly earlier than scheduled.
 Audio Mostly is a single track conference, so in general there is not an issue with people moving between parallel tracks to see specific presentations.